cvpaperchallenge/CVPR2023_Survey/README.md

 ### Setup environmental variables

-We use following APIs to generate summaries:
+We use the following APIs to generate summaries:

 - Mathpix API: To convert PDF into Latex format text.
 - OpenAI API: To use LLM (GPT).

-To use above APIs, we need to set following environmental variables:
+To use the above APIs, we need to set the following environmental variables:

 - MATHPIX_API_ID
 - MATHPIX_API_KEY
 - OPENAI_API_KEY

-So please run following command to create `envs.env` file and replace sample values by actual ones.
+So please run the following command to create an `envs.env` file and replace sample values with actual ones.

 ```bash
 % cp environments/envs.env.sample environments/envs.env
 ```

-Values written in `envs.env` file are automatically loaded by docker and stored as environmental variable in the container.
+Values written in the `envs.env` file are automatically loaded by docker and stored as environmental variables in the container.

 ### Convert PDF to Latex format text

-Here convert PDF to Latex format by using [Mathpix](https://mathpix.com/) API.
-This makes it possible to extract original structure of papers.
+Here convert PDF to Latex format using [Mathpix](https://mathpix.com/) API.
+This makes it possible to extract the original structure of papers.

-Please run following command from inside of "core" container.
+Please run the following command from inside the "core" container.

 ```bash
 $ poetry run python3 src/scripts/convert_to_latex.py